Fun restaurants in NYC

 Order at the counter of this taqueria, grab a seat and enjoy piquant Mexican dishes like braised Hudson Valley duck tamales with roasted poblano chiles or, for brunch, chilaquiles with sunny-side-up free-range eggs strewn with Amish chicken and cotija cheese.
 Tots may enjoy the queso fresco and epazote-leaf quesadilla almost as much as the colorful lucha libre (Mexican wrestling) decorations.

 Cereal is a Saturday-morning staple for all kids that oftentimes includes a Kellogg's product.
 But make no mistake, this Union Square hotspot is no ordinary breakfast outpost.
 Expect a unique twist on classic flavors you know and love, such as Life in Color (which is a combination of Fruit Loops, lime zest, marshmallows and passion fruit jam).
-Did you know that Milk Bar’s Christina Tosi created the menu selection, so you know you're in for something special (albeit out of the ordinary).
+Did you know that Milk Bar’s Christina Tosi created the menu selection, so you know you're in for something special.
 But for those with a creative mind (and appetite), use your visit to the restaurant as an opportunity to create your own wonky morning meal.
 Sure it's a cereal restaurant, but by the time you're through, expect a sugar rush.
 (But no complaints here!)

 The next time you're venturing on a family outing, make sure your kids' American Girl Dolls are in tow.
 Rockefeller Center's American Girl Place Cafe offers patrons a chance for little ones to dine with their dollies, whether that includes afternoon tea with scones and buns, or a satisfying chicken tender lunch (perhaps Bow Tie pasta for those with a more mature palette).
 Once you've finished up your meal, let your crew explore the store and find cute outfits and accessories for their BFFs.